Qmail

 qmail is a mail transfer agent (MTA) that runs on Unix.
-It was written, starting December 1995, by Daniel J. Bernstein as a more secure replacement for the popular Sendmail program.
-Originally license-free software, qmail's source code was later dedicated in the public domain by the author.
+It was written, starting December 1995, by Daniel J. Bernstein as a more secure alternative to the popular Sendmail program.
+Originally license-free software, qmail's source code was later dedicated to the public domain by the author.

 Features

 Security

 When first published, qmail was the first security-aware mail transport agent; since then, other security-aware MTAs have been published.
-The most popular predecessor to qmail, Sendmail, was not designed with security as a goal, and as a result has been a perennial target for attackers.
-In contrast to sendmail, qmail has a modular architecture composed of mutually untrusting components; for instance, the SMTP listener component of qmail runs with different credentials from the queue manager or the SMTP sender. qmail was also implemented with a security-aware replacement to the C standard library, and as a result has not been vulnerable to stack and heap overflows, format string attacks, or temporary file race conditions.
+The most popular predecessor to qmail, Sendmail, was not designed with security as a goal and, as a result, has been a perennial target for attackers.
+In contrast to sendmail, qmail has a modular architecture composed of mutually untrusting components; for instance, the SMTP listener component of qmail runs with different credentials from the queue manager or the SMTP sender. qmail was also implemented with a security-aware replacement to the C standard library and, as a result, has not been vulnerable to stack and heap overflows, format string attacks or temporary file race conditions.

 Performance

-When it was released, qmail was significantly faster than Sendmail, particularly for bulk mail tasks such as mailing list servers. qmail was originally designed as a way for managing large mailing lists.
+When it was released, qmail was significantly faster than Sendmail, particularly for bulk mail tasks such as mailing list servers. qmail was originally designed as a way to manage large mailing lists.